g-cheng/DB_Project/README.md

 $ \i drop.sql

 Note:
 q3insert.sql and q4insert.sql are only working samples.
 To populate the whole database we used csv files with q4import.

-Thanks!
+### Deliverable 3

-notes on running the commandline interface with your local psql database
+Running the CLI with your local psql database

 running: